 Telemetry Collector

 A DANZ Monitoring Fabric (DMF) consists of a pair of Controllers, switches, and managed appliances.
-The Telemetry Collector feature centrally retrieves the infrastructure metrics (interface counters, CPU usage, etc.) associated with all these devices from the controllers using its REST API.
+The Telemetry Collector feature centrally retrieves the infrastructure metrics (interface counters, CPU usage, etc.) affiliated with all these devices from the controllers using its REST API.

 Deployment